eccentricdevotion/TARDIS/temporal-locator.md

 # Temporal Locator

 The Temporal Locator lets players set their time relative to the server time.
-The Temporal Locator is automatically added to new TARDISes.
-You can destroy and place it at a new location by using the `/tardis update temporal` command.
+The Temporal Locator is accessible via the TARDIS Control Menu GUI, or you can place a sign and use the `/tardis update temporal` command.

-To use the Temporal Locator, right-click it to open the inventory based GUI.
+In the Control Menu click the _Time_ button (or if using a separate Temporal Locator sign, right-click it) to open the inventory based GUI.
 You will see a screen like the one below.

 - Click a clock to set your time to the one displayed
 - Time is set when exiting the TARDIS and reset back to server time when re-entering the TARDIS